 Next, you should determine if the project is valuable enough for the entire cryptocurrency market.
-Simply put, does this project bring something new to the game, or is it just another copycat paper of a more prestigious project?
+Does this project bring something new to the game, or is it just another copycat paper of a more prestigious project?

 There are three traits that the project must have to provide a positive change and become investment-worthy:

 One example of a game-changing project is Ethereum.
 The second-most popular crypto in the world hit the market in 2015.
-Contrary to Bitcoin, Ethereum offered a scalable, blockchain-based environment that allows users to create and execute DApps through smart contracts.
+However, unlike Bitcoin, Ethereum offers a scalable, blockchain-based environment that allows users to create and execute DApps through smart contracts.
 You can find out more about this revolutionary idea here.

-The next step in understanding cryptocurrencies is to find out if a project needs a token to function.
+The next step in understanding cryptocurrencies is determining if a project needs a token to function.

 Tokens are native assets on a blockchain that users can earn and trade as part of mining activities or transactions.
 Generally, every new project that uses tokens gives them to investors in exchange for funding, whether they start with an ICO, IEO, or an STO.

-There are several features that a token must meet to become a valuable asset for investors, and they include:
+There are several features that a token must meet to become a valuable asset for investors, and they include the following:

 The token should provide you with user rights upon acquisition.
 In some cases, the tokens give you more influence on the blockchain where they operate.
-You can use them to vote for which in-development projects get the green light and which don’t.
+For example, you can use them to vote for which in-development projects get the green light and which don’t.

-Tokens are relevant when they are part of a larger economic system.
+Tokens are relevant when they are part of a more extensive economic system.
 You should be able to exchange them for other tokens and even for fiat currencies.
-Additionally, the number of tokens you hold should give you access to rewards and more users’ rights.
+Additionally, the number of tokens you hold should give you access to rewards and more user rights.

-In some projects, a token can also work as a toll or a tax for accessing a new stage of the roadmap together with its benefits.
+In some projects, a token can also work as a toll or a tax for accessing a new stage of the roadmap and its benefits.

 Tokens may also provide you with user benefits and privileges.
-You may use them to purchase advertisements on the same platform so that you can attract more investors to your developing projects.
+For example, you may use them to purchase advertisements on the same platform to attract more investors to your developing projects.

 The distribution of tokens among a platform’s users should be equitable.
 Tokens can achieve this trait in direct correspondence with their velocity.
-For example, when users hold on to their tokens, the digital coin has a low velocity.
-When they change owners quickly, the tokens have a high velocity.
+For example, when users hold on to their tokens, the digital coin has a low rate.
+Conversely, when they change owners quickly, the tokens have a high velocity.

 A high transactional volume of tokens leads to high velocity, which lowers the platform’s overall value.
 Low-ranking cryptos have this problem.
 Their users trade them so frequently that the tokens lose their value.

-If you are looking to invest in cryptocurrencies, you should opt for low-velocity tokens like Bitcoin, Ethereum, and XRP.
+If you want to invest in cryptocurrencies, you should opt for low-velocity tokens like Bitcoin, Ethereum, and XRP.
 These tokens have enough value that investors choose to hold on to them instead of hanging them out for sale.

 How to Avoid a Cryptocurrency Scam

-Before converting a single fiat cent into a token, you should look at certain features of the crypto project that is the subject of your future investment.
+Before converting a single fiat cent into a token, you should look at specific features of the crypto project that is the subject of your future investment.
 Look for:

-A bit of research on Google will tell you if the names present in the whitepaper are real or not.
+A bit of research on Google will tell you whether the names in the whitepaper are real.
 You should also find biography details about the leading developers and see if they have experience building blockchain-based projects.

 A scam project will have made-up names and unknown developers.
 They will also guarantee immediate profits in exchange for your money.
-As anyone who has spent more than one hour on the crypto market would tell you, there are no guarantees when it comes to cryptocurrency.
+Unfortunately, as anyone who has spent more than one hour on the crypto market would tell you, there are no guarantees regarding cryptocurrency.

 Pyramid Scheme Resemblance

-A pyramid scheme is a financial investment plan that lures in users with substantial and often guaranteed rewards.
-The catch is that you only get a share of the profits when you recruit other members, and then when those members recruit others and so on.
+A pyramid scheme is a financial investment plan that lures users with substantial and often guaranteed rewards.
+The catch is that you only get a share of the profits when you recruit other members, then when those members recruit others, and so on.

 Usually, this kind of scam goes on and on, and the only beneficiaries are the ones sitting at the top of the pyramid and who originally started the process.
-This kind of business is illegal, but people have fallen victim to similar crypto scams like Bitconnect.
+Of course, this kind of business is illegal, but people have fallen victim to similar crypto scams like Bitconnect.

-Purchasing cryptos today is far much easier than it was 10 or even 5 years ago.
-Before recently, you had to access an official exchange of which there were very few around.
+Purchasing cryptos today is far easier than it was ten or even five years ago.
+Before recently, you had to access an official exchange, of which few were around.
 You also had to have a place to store your tokens, which in most cases, were Bitcoins.